Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 - Goff did not record a pass attempt in last week's game versus the Seahawks.

-- Goff has passed for 216 yards while completing 80.8% of his throws (21-of-26), with three touchdowns and zero interceptions (72.0 yards per game) over his last three outings.
+- In his last three outings, Goff has thrown for 216 yards (72.0 per game) while completing 21 of 26 passes (80.8%), with three touchdowns and zero interceptions.

 Goff's Detroit Teammates